SongHaixiao/Computer-Security/CH 02 Number Theory.md

 - An alternate form is:

-  If p is prime and a is a positive integer then
+  if p is prime and a is a positive integer then
   $$
   a^p\equiv a(\mod p)
   $$

 ### Euler Totient Function $\phi(n)$